Health Care Homes Sustainability Roadmap

 By shifting our focus, and our dollars, to prevention and whole person care that addresses physical and emotional well-being, along with social factors such as education, income, housing, and transportation, we can create a more accessible and equitable system to improve the health of all Minnesotans.

-Care coordination is a team approach that engages the patient, the clinician, and other members of the Health Care Home team to enhance the patient’s well-being by organizing timely access to resources and necessary care that results in continuity of care and builds trust.
-A foundational goal of the Health Care Home program is to increase care coordination to support whole person care and facilitate the broader goals of improving population health and health equity.
-Effective care coordination is paramount to sustaining the HCH model of care, and improved health outcomes.
+Care coordination is a team approach that engages the patient, the clinician, and other members of the Health Care Homes (HCH) team to enhance the patient’s well-being.
+Organizing timely access to resources and necessary care results in continuity of care and builds trust.
+A foundational goal of the HCH program is to increase care coordination to support whole person care while advancing broader goals of improving population health and health equity.
+Effective care coordination is paramount to sustaining the HCH model of care and improved health outcomes.

 Strategies

-- Implement and maintain best practices and evidence-based workflows which support and sustain practice transformation with the goal of improving health outcomes and equity.
+- Identify, implement, and maintain best practices and evidence-informed workflows which support and sustain practice transformation with the goal of improving health outcomes and equity.

 - Provide designated staff time to perform care coordination elements, including effective information sharing, goal setting, care planning, follow-up support, and the opportunity to focus on patient and family needs.